Lien Chan: Political career

 The Pan-Blue reunited in the election of 2004 with Lien and Soong running on a combined ticket against DPP's Chen Shui-bian and Annette Lu.
 Chen Shui-bian was the incumbent and was trailing 13% behind in the polls before ballot day.
 Then, out of nowhere came two bullets, one barely grazing Chen's belly and another one grazing Annette Lu's knee.
 Immediately the DPP-control government suspended all election activities and prohibited all servicemen, policeman and security workers to return home to vote.
 The servicemen are typically Pan-Blue voters and number of service men affected was roughly 350,000.
-The DPP Secretary General of the President's office Chiou I-jen (邱義仁) immediately came out on media to announce that there was an assassination attempt on the DPP candidates Chen and Lu and accused the KMT of collaborating with the Chinese Communists Party to assassinate Taiwan's President.
+The DPP Secretary General of the President's office Chiou I-jen (邱義仁) immediately came out on media to announce that there was an assassination attempt on the DPP candidates Chen and Lu and accused the KMT of collaborating with the Chinese Communist Party to assassinate Taiwan's president.
 Lien lost that election by 0.228% margin, a mere 29,518 votes out of a total of 12,914,422 (12 million nine hundred and fourteen thousand four hundred and twenty two) ballots cast.
 Both Chen and Lu were released from the hospital on the same day and went to vote on the next day.
 Neither one had life-threatening injury nor did they lose consciousness or had a surgery.
 Rather, alleged assassin Chen Yi-hsiung (陳義雄) was killed and his body was found ten days later ditched into a pond near where he lives.
 His body was formally dressed in suite and tie and entangled in a fishnet.

 This incident sparked mass riots and controversy because it was believed that the shooting was staged in order to gain sympathy votes for Chen and Lu who won by a sliver of a margin.
 Hence the 319 Shooting Truth Investigation Special Committee was established.

-On 31 Jan 2008, the 319 Shooting Truth Investigation Special Committee concluded its investigation into the assassination attempt on President Chen Shui-bian (陳水扁) and Vice President Annette Lu (呂秀蓮), and raised questions about whether the shooting was a staged event.
+On January 31, 2008, the 319 Shooting Truth Investigation Special Committee concluded its investigation into the assassination attempt on President Chen Shui-bian (陳水扁) and Vice President Annette Lu (呂秀蓮), and raised questions about whether the shooting was a staged event.
 "We have compared all of the evidence and clues through interviews and reconstructed the scene.
 Although the truth of the event remains unclear, the "truth" that government publicized and the evidence don't match," committee convener Wang Ching-feng (王清峰) told reporters.
 The report also suggested that Chen Yi-hsiung (陳義雄), whom the authorities identified as the shooter, was murdered instead of committing suicide when he was found dead 10 days after the incident.